TheWayLost/base-chat-model-diffing/README.md

 2. Only using the activation of the response of chat data to tune the sae should be more proper and helpful.

 3. What about the first strange figure?
 What kind of mistake I made?

+4. If the normal steering fails, the method in https://arxiv.org/pdf/2411.02193 may help.
+And the technique in https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction may also help some.